fliucm/vr/README.md

 ## 3.2 External Collaborations

 I have collaborated with industry and academic practitioners on various VR projects.
-For instance, In 2019, I engaged in a collaborative project with the University of Tokyo, focusing on AR technology.
-A prototype was made for Hololens to enhance user interactions within the real environment.
+For instance, in 2019, I engaged in a collaborative project with the University of Tokyo, focusing on AR technology.
+A prototype was made for Hololens to enhance user interactions in the real environment.
 The photos below were taken at a public event to showcase the prototype.

 <p align="center">
   <img width="300" alt="2" src="https://github.com/fliucm/vr_exp/assets/56698581/383d82a4-35ed-44fa-b778-b2b8358c77d1">